mongodb/mongodb-enterprise-kubernetes/README.md

 ## MongoDB object ##

 *This section describes how to create the MongoDB resource.
 Follow the next section on how to work with Ops Manager resource.*

 ### Adding Ops Manager Credentials ###

 For the Operator to work, you will need the following information:

-* Base Url - the url of an Ops Manager instance, for Cloud Manger use `https://cloud.mongodb.com`.
+* Base URL - the URL of an Ops Manager instance (for Cloud Manger use `https://cloud.mongodb.com`)
 * Project Name - the name of an Ops Manager Project where MongoDBs will be deployed into.
 It will be created by Operator if it doesn't exist (and this is the recommended way instead of reusing the project created in OpsManager directly)
-* (optionally) Organization Id - the id of organization to which Project belongs
+* (optionally) Organization ID - the ID of the organization to which the Project belongs
 * User - an Ops Manager username
 * Public API Key - an Ops Manager Public API Key.
 Note that you must whitelist the IP range of your Kubernetes cluster so that the Operator may make requests to Ops Manager using this API Key.